rbturnbull/WiDiT/README.rst

 - ``timestep`` is **optional**.
 Pass ``None`` to disable AdaLN conditioning (the block falls back to standard LN + residual).
-- If provided, the model uses :class:`widit.timesteps.TimestepEmbedder` to produce a per-sample vector projected to the token dimension.
+- If provided, the model uses ``widit.timesteps.TimestepEmbedder`` to produce a per-sample vector projected to the token dimension.